dynobase-icon

 Cassandra allows you to configure client-to-node and node-to-node encryption separately.
 When encryption is enabled, the JVM defaults for supported protocols, and cipher suites are used in both cases.

 Cassandra's data access is role-based, and the smallest level of granularity is a row.
-It is more common in DyanamoDB to assign specific permissions and access keys to users using IAM policies.
-An attribute is the smallest level of access granularity in DyanamoDB.
+It is more common in DynamoDB to assign specific permissions and access keys to users using IAM policies.
+An attribute is the smallest level of access granularity in DynamoDB.

 You can learn more about DynamoDB Security from here!